joshholmes/iotlabs/labdocs/receive.md

-# Second lab - receiving commands from Nitrogen
+# Receiving commands from Nitrogen

-In the previous lab ([First lab, connecting to Nitrogen](./firstlab.md)) you connected to Nitrogen and were able to send in commands.
+In the previous lab ([connecting to Nitrogen](./connect.md)) you connected to Nitrogen and were able to send in telemetry data.
 In this lab, we'll connect up the second side of equation and be able to turn on and off the light remotely.

 ## Receiving commands.